The quick and easy answer to this question is that there is NO medical evidence that detox foot pads work, or that they have any benefit to you.

 The pads work via alternative medicine practices of reflexology and aromatherapy.

 The practice of reflexology claims that by affecting areas or zones on your feet, which map to the different areas of your body, you can improve the flow of your Qi, making physical changes to your body.

-Detox foot pads build on this idea allowing toxins and metals to flow from the affected areas, drawn out by the ingredients in the pad.
+Detox foot pads are supposed to build on this idea allowing toxins and metals to flow from the affected areas, drawn out by the ingredients in the pad.

-After wearing the pads overnight, the toxins that are released can turn the pad a darker colour, supposedly proving that the process works.
+After wearing the pads overnight, the toxins that are released are said to turn the pad a darker colour, supposedly proving that the process works.
 You can then use a colour chart to reveal which toxins were released.

 The use of detoxifying foot wraps or pads is widespread in countries like China and Japan, where the use of natural medicines is more traditional and commonly used.